papercups-io/docs/docs/introduction/faqs.md

 You can find our pricing information at https://papercups.io/pricing.

-We're currently offering deals for startups, so don't hesistate to reach out!
+We're currently offering deals for startups, so don't hesitate to reach out!

 ### Is there a hosted version?